What Is Quiz Bowl?

 For schools interested in serious competition, NAQT runs annual national championships at the middle school, high school, community college, and collegiate levels, as well as a tournament specifically for small high schools.

-There are a myriad of ways in which one can get involved with quiz bowl: any school (or homeschool group) can start a team, local tournaments can always use extra readers, and NAQT hires new writers every summer.
+There are a myriad of ways in which one can get involved staff quiz bowl: any school (or homeschool group) can start a team, local tournaments can always use extra readers, and NAQT hires new writers every summer.